-Now that Congress has passed the CHIPS and Science Act of 2022, semiconductor companies are evaluating how — and whether — to pursue a piece of the $52.7 billion in federal subsidies allocated to support chip manufacturing.
+Now that the CHIPS and Science Act of 2022 is law, semiconductor companies are evaluating how — and whether — to pursue a piece of the $52.7 billion in federal subsidies allocated to support chip manufacturing.

 The bipartisan legislation follows severe semiconductor supply chain disruption and marks the culmination of years of political wrangling over how best to bolster US competitiveness in an industry viewed as essential to national and economic security.
 US semiconductor manufacturing capacity has dropped from nearly 40% of global supply in 1990 to 12% today.

 About three-quarters of the CHIPS funding to be allocated over the next five years ($39 billion) is earmarked for the construction of semiconductor fabrication plants, or “fabs,” including $2 billion specifically designated for mature semiconductors essential to the military as well as the automotive and manufacturing industries.
 The remainder of funds will foster a more robust domestic ecosystem for semiconductor production, including research and development and workforce cultivation.